aileentran/aileentran.github.io/index.md

 layout: post
 img: pointpinole.jpg
-title: ✨About Me✨
+title: About Me ✨
 ---
-## Hello there!
-I am a full-stack software engineer that loves coding fun projects in Python, Javascript, and SQL relational databses.
-I also spend a lot of time tinkering around with new tech and concepts! 📚🌸✨

 After graduating with a Psychology, BA from UCLA, I became a health psychology researcher at UCSF and UC Berkeley.
 Even though research wasn't quite my cup of tea, I remained interested in health care and decided to complete pre-requisites for Physical Therapy school.
 I was accepted into the UCSF/SFSU DPT program.
 However, after receiving the financial aid package and making several dynamic spreadsheets, I decided to pivot to software engineering instead.
 I look forward to creating tools to support others in their daily lives and well-being in languages such as Python, Javascript, HTML, and others.

 When I am not programming, I enjoy doing yoga, practicing a wide variety of martial arts, learning about tea and tea culture, having long conversations, and snuggling my two dogs.

 <center>
-	<h3>"When we strive to become better than we are, everything around us becomes better, too." - Paulo Coelho</h3>
+	<h2>"When we strive to become better than we are, everything around us becomes better, too." - Paulo Coelho</h2>
 </center>

 <!-- ![Collage](/assets/img/mycollage.jpg)  -->